norcams/iaas/docs/team/operations/images.rst

    distributions/versions!

-Testing RPM package
+**Testing RPM package**
-!!!!!!!!!!!!!!!!!!!

-The package may be uploaded to a web server and installed from there using *yum* and a remote URL, or the packaged transfered to one of the build nodes and installed with *yum* on the local file.
+The package may be uploaded to a web server and installed from there using `yum` and a remote URL, or the packaged transfered to one of the build nodes and installed with `yum` on the local file.
 Check scripts or codes to make sure latest changes are in place, and then manually initiate a build to confirm nothing brake and the changes have the desired effect.